-One Person Company (OPC) means a Company which is owned and regulated by a single person.
+One Person Company (OPC) means a Company that is owned and regulated by a single person.
 It is a very popular form of business around the world.
 However, it came in India with the new act, that is, Companies Act, 2013.
-Earlier there was no provision for the single person company.
-It was mandatory to have at least two directors and two members under a Private Limited Company but due to the increase in the number of single entrepreneurs there was an urge to bring out the new concept of OPC.
+Earlier there was no provision for a single-person company.
+It was mandatory to have at least two directors and two members under a Private Limited Company but due to the increase in the number of single entrepreneurs, there was an urge to bring out the new concept of OPC.
 As the shareholders of the Company are considered as the owners of the company and where the OPC can have only one shareholder, he/she enjoys the right of an owner.
-Most of the entrepreneurs prefers to go with OPC when their business is at the nascent stage, rather than opting for the sole proprietorship.
+Most of entrepreneurs prefer to go with OPC when their business is at the nascent stage, rather than opting for the sole proprietorship.

 Read Our Blog: OPC Registration

 - PRIVATE COMPANY:

 OPC is also a form of Private Limited Company.
 It is further defined under the Companies Act, 2013 that an OPC can be formed by a single person for a purpose that is true and fair in the letter of spirit.

 - SEPARATE LEGAL ENTITY:

 OPC is a separate legal entity, that signifies that it has some of the same rights in law as a person.
 It can enter into contracts, sue and be sued, and can own the property.
 However, in a sole proprietorship, the entrepreneur does not have a separate legal entity.